-My dissertation focuses on the domestic practice of environmental accounting and the so-called "soft" factors within the company that influence the development of the system.
-The practical importance of my work is that the empirical research findings shed light on the extent to which the environmental accounting system in large domestic companies is developed to manage the impacts of environmental/environmental activities and on how internal management factors such as organisational culture and strategy may influence the presence and level of detail of environmental accounting.
-In addition, the research results will also reveal the types of strategy and culture that positively influence the sophistication of companies' environmental accounting systems.
+My dissertation focuses on the domestic practice of environmental accounting and the so-called "soft" factors within the company related to the development of the system.
+The practical importance of my work is that the empirical research findings shed light on the extent to which the environmental accounting system in large domestic companies is developed to manage the impacts of environmental/environmental activities and on the relationship between corporate internal management factors such as organisational culture and strategy and the presence and level of detail of environmental accounting.
+In addition, the research results will also reveal the types of strategy and culture are positively related to the development of companies' environmental accounting systems.